michael-myers/ImportDeliciousToDiigo/README.md

 This script, which is implemented in plain JavaScript (no external frameworks or dependencies) in a single HTML file exemplifying its use, reads in a "Delicious format" bookmarks file and imports it into the user's Diigo account.
 The user will be prompted by their browser to authenticate (HTTP Basic Authentication) to their Diigo account.
 The script itself does not handle the user's credentials.
 All communications with Diigo.com use their HTTPS API.

 # Usage Instructions
-Open the HTML file in a modern web browser, click on the button, and provide your bookmarks file.
+Open the HTML file in a modern web browser.
+As of May 2016, you will be required to enter a Diigo API key (available to paid Diigo users only).
+Then, click on the button, and provide your bookmarks file.
 You may be prompted by the browser for your Diigo credentials.
 Sit back and wait for the import to finish.
+The progress bar indicates completion progress.

 # Known Limitations
-This script relies on the Diigo API, whose documentation states that URLs and Descriptions for bookmarks are limited to "250" characters, but this limit is not actually enforced in practice.
+* This script relies on the Diigo API, whose documentation states that URLs and Descriptions for bookmarks are limited to "250" characters, but this limit is not actually enforced in practice.
 That may change in the future.
-The other issue is that "created on" dates cannot be specified using the Diigo API, so these dates will be lost (bookmarks will have a creation time of when you ran this script).
+* The "created on" dates for each bookmark cannot be specified using the Diigo API, so these dates will be lost (bookmarks will have a creation time of when you ran this script).
+To remedy this after running this script, you can run the Diigo official import feature on the same bookmark file, and it will update all of the creation timestamps to be correct, without truncating the existing description fields.

 # Acknowledgements
 The file parsing code is a fork of "nsBookmark" from https://github.com/hohogpb/NETSCAPE-Bookmark.js